The Banned (EastEnders): Specially introduced characters

+Harry Reynolds

-Harry ReynoldsHarry Reynolds, played by Gareth Potter, is a college friend of Kelvin Carpenter (Paul J. Medford) who first appears along with Tessa Parker (Josephine Melville) in June 1986.
+Harry Reynolds, played by Gareth Potter, is a college friend of Kelvin Carpenter (Paul J. Medford) who first appears along with Tessa Parker (Josephine Melville) in June 1986.
 Both Harry and Tessa have radical Marxist beliefs and it isn't long before they manage to recruit Kelvin to the same way of thinking.

 Soon after his arrival, Harry, Kelvin and several other Walford youths decide to form a band.
 Harry is the manager, Ian Beale (Adam Woodyatt) plays drums, Sharon Watts (Letitia Dean) and Kelvin provide vocals, Simon Wicks (Nick Berry) plays the keyboards and Eddie Hunter (Simon Henderson) is the lead guitarist.
 Harry and Kelvin decide that the band's music should demonstrate "decay in the capitalistic society" and have a strong political message.

 Simon and Harry begin to disagree with the direction the band is taking.
 Harry loses his argument to make the band a vehicle for communist propaganda, and blames Wicksy for the band taking a more practical attitude.
 They all decide to enter a competition for young musicians, and both Harry and Simon vow to outdo each other by writing the best song to perform.
 The rest of the band all prefer Simon's song, which infuriates Harry and he starts bad-mouthing him to the rest of the band, saying he is superfluous and a closet BBC Radio 2 listener.
 Simon then declares that the band has to choose between him and Harry, but as Harry owns all the instruments and equipment, they side with him and Simon quits.
 On the day of the competition, Harry decides to sabotage the band's performance by switching the cartridge in the synthesizer, wrecking any hopes the group have of getting anywhere.
 The rest of the band are furious, particularly when Harry confesses that he did it to show them up.
 Harry is shunned after this and is not seen in Walford again.
 His last appearance is in October 1986.

+Tessa Parker

-Tessa ParkerTessa Parker, played by Josephine Melville, is a college friend of Kelvin Carpenter (Paul J. Medford) and Harry Reynolds (Gareth Potter) who first appears in June 1986.
+Tessa Parker, played by Josephine Melville, is a college friend of Kelvin Carpenter (Paul J. Medford) and Harry Reynolds (Gareth Potter) who first appears in June 1986.
 Both Harry and Tessa have radical Marxist beliefs and it isn't long before they manage to recruit Kelvin to the same way of thinking.
 Tessa soon discovers that she and Kelvin have more in common than their beliefs.
 She finds him attractive and they start dating.

 Their romance quickly fades when Kelvin becomes more interested in pop music than overthrowing the Thatcher government.
 He sings with a group known as Dog Market and its successor, The Banned.
 Tessa secretly wants to be in the group but she has no musical talent and is refused membership.
 She quietly leaves Albert Square when Kelvin tells her it is time for them to "pack it in".
 Her last appearance is in July 1986.